Zilliqa/dev-portal-old/docs/api-websocket.md

 ## Example using Zilliqa-JavaScript-Library

-Besides, if you are using [Zilliqa-JavaScript-Library](https://github.com/Zilliqa/Zilliqa-JavaScript-Library), there are easier ways to subscribe topics:
+Our [Zilliqa-JavaScript-Library](https://github.com/Zilliqa/Zilliqa-JavaScript-Library) provides an easier way to subscribe to topics.

 ### Subscribe New Block